EdwardLeeLPZ/EdwardLeeLPZ/README.md

 </a>
 </p>

-Hey there👋 This is Peizheng Li, a PhD student with the Scene Understanding Group at [Mercedes-Benz R&D](https://www.mercedes-benz.com/en/), as well as the [Explainable Machine Learning Group](https://www.eml-unitue.de/) at [University of Tübingen](https://uni-tuebingen.de/en), where I am advised by [Prof. Zeynep Akata](https://www.eml-unitue.de/people/zeynep-akata).
+Hey there👋 This is Peizheng Li, a PhD student with the Scene Understanding Group at [Mercedes-Benz R&D](https://www.mercedes-benz.com/en/), as well as the [Cognitive Systems Group](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/kognitive-systeme/) at [University of Tübingen](https://uni-tuebingen.de/en), where I am advised by [Prof. Andreas Zell](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/kognitive-systeme/the-chair/staff/prof-dr-andreas-zell/).

 - 🔭 I’m currently working on Open World Model for Autonomous Driving
 - 🌱 I’m currently learning how to produce high quality research